neuronsimulator/nrn/docs/install/windows.md

 ### Step 5: Get PowerShell 7 or newer version

-We going to use “pwsh” command - correspond to PowerShell 7.
-The PowerShell 5 use “powershell” command.
+We will use `pwsh` command - correspond to PowerShell 7.
+The PowerShell 5 use `powershell` command.

 #### Step 5.A: See PowerShell Version Installed: